killinen/BrakeModule/README.md

 ## BrakeModule HW

+The BrakeModule has three main functionalities:
-Brakemodule main functionalities are 3 relays for switching charge pump inline with DSC system or BrakeModule.
-1 power MOSFET to control the charge pump.
-Temperature measurement to read the power MOSFET temperature.
-FAN + mosfet to cool down the power MOSFET.
-CAN module is used for communication.
-Voltage divider is used to measure DSC+ line voltage and cars brake light switch.
+1. Three relays that switch the charge pump in line with the DSC system or the BrakeModule.
+2. A power MOSFET that controls the charge pump.
+3. A temperature measurement system to monitor the power MOSFET temperature, along with a FAN to cool it down.
+Additionally, the BrakeModule uses a CAN module for communication and a voltage divider to measure the DSC+ line voltage and the car's brake light switch.

-The board size is around 110x82mm and it contains.
+The board size is 110x82mm and it contains.
 - Blue Pill development board containing STM32F103 MCU.
 - MCP2551 high-speed CAN protocol controller bus interface module for commucation.
 - 3 SMIH-12VDC-SL-C relays for switching the charge pump in/offline.